discopop-project/discopop/README.md

  -->

 # DiscoPoP - Discovery of Potential Parallelism
 DiscoPoP is an open-source tool that helps software developers parallelize their programs with threads.
-It is a joint project of the [Laboratory for Parallel Programming @ TU Darmstadt](https://github.com/tuda-parallel) and the Iowa State University.
+It is a joint project of the [Laboratory for Parallel Programming @ TU Darmstadt](https://github.com/tuda-parallel) and the [Software Analytics and Pervasive Parallelism Lab](https://www.cs.iastate.edu/swapp/) at Iowa State University.

 In a nutshell, DiscoPoP performs the following steps:
 * detect parts of the code (computational units or CUs) with little to no internal parallelization potential,
 * find data dependences among them,
 * identify parallel patterns that can be used to parallelize a code region,
-* and finally suggest corresponding OpenMP parallelization constructs and clauses to programmers.
+* and finally, suggest corresponding OpenMP parallelization constructs and clauses to programmers.

 DiscoPoP is built on top of LLVM.
-Therefore, DiscoPoP can perform the above-mentioned steps on any source code which can be transferred into the LLVM IR.
+Therefore, DiscoPoP can perform the above-mentioned steps on any source code that can be transferred into the LLVM IR.

 A more comprehensive overview of DiscoPoP can be found on our [project website](https://www.discopop.tu-darmstadt.de/).